243698334/IlliniSignInDemo/README.md

 This is a demo to show you how to use [Google+ Sign In](https://developers.google.com/+/mobile/ios/sign-in) in order to let your users to sign in with their University Of Illinois credentials (NetID and AD Password).

 Normally, sign in with NetID is powered by Shibboleth, which would require a seperate server and approval from CITES.
 To make the our (especially student developers) lives easier, a workaround would be taking the advantage of Google+ Sign In under OAuth protocol.
-Since the university's email service for undergraduate students at UIUC is provided by Google Apps, the standard Google Account Sign In page will redirect the user to the U of I's Shibboleth Log In page.
+Since the university's email service for undergraduate students is provided by Google Apps, the standard Google Account Sign In page will redirect the user to the U of I's Shibboleth Log In page.
 This would offer users the best sign-in experience without dealing with Shibboleth.

+More importantly, Safari (or any other mobile browser) is not needed in this demo.
+All of the sign in process is handled by a ``UIWebView`` within the app.
+Otherwise, AppStore will **reject your app** if mobile Safari is involved.

 ## How it works